guidance-guarantee-programme/pension_guidance/content/making_money_last.md

 Find out what age and date you’ve said you want to retire at.
 Check your pension paperwork, eg your annual pension statements.
 If you still can’t find this information ask your pension provider.

-Ask if is there’s a charge to change this date, or if doing so changes the terms of your pension.
+Ask if there’s a charge to change this date, or if doing so changes the terms of your pension.
 Some providers have rules that kick in if you retire earlier or later than your selected retirement date.

 ##Budget for retirement